Nimo

 Important points to keep in mind

-Adaptations are specific responses to limiting abiotic or biotic factors.
+Adaptations are specific responses to limiting factors.

-Classify adaptations as structural (shape/features), behavioural (actions) or physiological (internal processes).
+Classify adaptations as structural (shape/features), behavioural (actions), or physiological (internal processes).

 Built with v0